Return to the Purplemath home page

-Straight-line equations, or "linear" equations, graph as straight lines, and have simple variables with no exponents on them.
-If you see an equation with only x and y (as opposed to, say x2 or sqrt(y), then you're dealing with a straight-line equation.
+Straight-line equations, or "linear" equations, graph as straight lines, and have simple variable expressions with no exponents on them.
+If you see an equation with only x and y − as opposed to, say x2 or sqrt(y) − then you're dealing with a straight-line equation.

 I think the most useful form of straight-line equations is the "slope-intercept" form:

 This is called the slope-intercept form because "m" is the slope and "b" gives the y-intercept.
-(For a review of how this works, look at slope and graphing.)
+(For a review of how this equation is used for graphing, look at slope and graphing.)

-You will be given problems where they give you some pieces of information about a line, and they want you to come up with the equation of the line.
+Common exercises will give you some pieces of information about a line, and you will have to come up with the equation of the line.
 How do you do that?
 You plug in whatever they give you, and solve for whatever you need, like this:

 y = mx + b